Understanding How Vehicles Are Dispatched

 - What vehicle delivery option did you select

-The average time that it takes to have your vehicle dispatched is around four days.
+The average time it takes to dispatch your vehicle is around four days.

 What Auto Transport Brokers Do

 Auto transport brokers will often place your vehicle shipping requirements on a load board, known as a central dispatch board, for all carriers to see.
-They will also directly get in contact with some carriers at times, especially ones that generally travel your route, that they often work with to try and arrange everything.
-Some carriers will continuously check the dispatch boards and call the broker if they see a vehicle load that they can handle.
+They will also directly contact some carriers at times, especially ones that generally travel your route, with whom they often work to try and arrange everything.
+Some airlines will continuously check the dispatch boards and call the broker if they see a vehicle load that they can handle.
 When this occurs, the dispatch process is generally much faster.

-Since all carriers offer different prices, the broker will try to choose the carrier that offers the most affordable price, as they also need to make a profit themselves based on the price that they have charged you.
-If they choose a carrier that charges too high of a price, the broker's profit margins will go down considerably.
+Since all carriers offer different prices, the broker will try to choose the most affordable airline, as they also need to make a profit based on the price that they have charged you.
+If they choose a carrier that charges too high, the broker's profit margins will decrease considerably.

 Many brokers have arrangements with certain carriers that they frequently do business with, which, once again, speeds up the dispatch process.
-If the route is a not a common route though, the broker will often have to use a carrier that they're not quite as familiar with.
+If the route is not a standard route, the broker will often have to use a carrier they're not quite as familiar with.

 We always make sure to hire only the best carriers around.
-Our years of experience mean that we're quite efficient in getting your vehicle dispatched as fast as possible.
+Our years of experience mean that we're efficient in getting your vehicle dispatched as quickly as possible.
 Contact us today!